BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow Storyboard Blocks/Block_1/Keyframes.md

 The image for Scene 2 has been generated.
 It portrays AMY, the humanoid AI, at the head of the boardroom table in BBT Technologies.
 The focus is on her human-like appearance contrasted with subtle AI characteristics, set against the backdrop of the high-tech boardroom.

+### Image Details:
+- **Scene**: 3
+- **Shot Type**: Medium Shot
+- **Narrative Focus**: AMY speaking with a holographic display of humanoid AI designs in the background
+- **GEN ID**: XMbxzq89KRCadg7N

+The image for Scene 3 has been created, depicting AMY in the foreground, speaking about BBT's future, with a holographic display showcasing early humanoid AI designs in the background.
+The setting continues in the high-tech boardroom with other attendees present.

+### Image Details:
+- **Scene**: 4
+- **Shot Type**: Close-Up/Two Shot
+- **Narrative Focus**: REN making final adjustments to AMY in the lab, with JAI and KAI in the background
+- **GEN ID**: hFRuaHZ0tsH0wL7E

+The image for Scene 4 has been generated.
+It captures a flashback moment in the BBT Technologies Lab at night, where REN is deeply engrossed in making final adjustments to AMY, who is in an inert state on a table.
+The lab is portrayed as advanced, with high-tech equipment.
+JAI and KAI are seen in the background, their expressions reflecting a mix of awe and concern.

+### Image Details:
+- **Scene**: 5
+- **Shot Type**: Wide Shot
+- **Narrative Focus**: AMY discussing modifications and introducing CLAIRE and SARAH via a holographic display
+- **GEN ID**: 50CfY4YtLZHqoXeE

+The image for Scene 5 has been created.
+It features AMY in the BBT Technologies boardroom, discussing modifications and introducing CLAIRE and SARAH through a holographic display.
+The display and AMY are the focal points, with the boardroom's high-tech elements visible in the background.

+### Image Details:
+- **Scene**: 6
+- **Shot Type**: Over-the-Shoulder Shot
+- **Narrative Focus**: JAI and KAI entering the boardroom, viewed over AMY's shoulder
+- **GEN ID**: yVtyR1OxW8EKuYul

+The image for Scene 6 has been generated.
+It captures the moment JAI and KAI enter the BBT Technologies boardroom, as seen from over AMY's shoulder.
+The expressions of JAI and KAI convey sternness mixed with apprehension, set against the backdrop of the boardroom and other attendees.

+### Image Details:
+- **Scene**: 7
+- **Shot Type**: Tracking Shot
+- **Narrative Focus**: JAI and KAI having a hushed conversation in a corridor lit with ambient blue lights
+- **GEN ID**: GjG0yagFB3oTnNk1

+The image for Scene 7 has been created, showing JAI and KAI engaged in a serious conversation as they walk through a corridor in the BBT Technologies facility.
+The corridor is illuminated with ambient blue lights, adding to the secretive and advanced technological atmosphere of the scene.

 ---